A Christmas Carol (2004 film): Plot

+At one o'clock, Scrooge is visited by the fairy-like Ghost of Christmas Past, who shows him visions of his past.
+His father, John William, was sent to prison for unpaid debts and his mother died shortly after, which saw he and his sister Fan separated.
+He went to work in a boot factory and never reunited with Fan, who died giving birth to Fred.
+Along with Marley, Scrooge then apprenticed under Mr. Fezziwig, at which time he met and proposed to a young woman named Emily.
+He and Marley started to pursue money over people, refusing Fezziwig a loan following a downturn in his business.
+Emily leaves Scrooge after realizing how hard-hearted he has become and Marley dies after overworking himself, leaving Scrooge alone.

-At two o'clock, Scrooge is visited by the merry Ghost of Christmas Present who shows him the joys and wonder of Christmas Day.
-Scrooge and the Ghost next visit Bob Cratchit's house, learning his family is content with their dinner, as Scrooge takes pity on Bob's ill son, Tiny Tim.
-The Ghost then comments that Tiny Tim might not survive until next Christmas.
-Scrooge and the Ghost visit Fred's house, where Fred hopes that someday his uncle will join them as family.
-The Ghost shows him the evils of "Ignorance" and "Want" before he disappears and Scrooge finds himself back in his house.
+At two o'clock, Scrooge is visited by the merry Ghost of Christmas Present, who shows him how others find joy in Christmas Day.
+They visit Fred's house, where Fred tells his guests that the love his mother had for Scrooge means he will not give up on his uncle.
+They also visit the Cratchits' house where, despite being poor than most in London, are still happy with their lot in life.
+When Scrooge takes pity on Bob's ailing son, Tiny Tim, the Ghost shows him the evils of "Ignorance" and "Want" and comments that Tiny Tim might not survive unless the future changes before he disappears.

-At three o'clock, the Ghost of Christmas Future approaches Scrooge, appearing as a silent woman under a beggar's robes.
-The Ghost takes Scrooge into the future of 1850.
-In a cemetery, Scrooge recognizes his deceased self as his housekeeper Mrs. Mopps trades his possessions to a fence named Old Joe.
-Scrooge then discovers Tiny Tim has died and when the Ghost points out his own grave, he vows to change his ways.
-Scrooge is surrounded by the Cratchits, Grace and the spirits of his mother and sister, which encourage him to feel love and compassion again.
-Scrooge's grave begins to crack, hinting that the future already has begun to change, and Scrooge, misunderstanding this to be a sign he is doomed, tries to run as the Ghost of Christmas Future throws his bed curtains over him to return him to his bed.
+At three o'clock, the Ghost of Christmas Yet to Be appears to Scrooge, as a silent woman under a beggar's robes.
+The Ghost takes Scrooge to a cemetery, where he sees the Cratchits mourning Tiny Tim, who has died.
+The Ghost then shows him his deceased self, with his housekeeper Mrs. Mopps trading his possessions to a fence named Old Joe.
+Seeing the death date on his grave is that day, Scrooge vows to change his ways and is surrounded by the Cratchits, Grace and the spirits of his mother and sister, who all encourage him to feel love and compassion again.
+Scrooge's grave begins to crack, as the future already has begun to change, and Scrooge, misunderstanding this to be a sign he is doomed, tries to run as the Ghost of Christmas Yet to Be throws his bed curtains over him to return him to his bed.

-Finding it is Christmas Day, a gleeful Scrooge decides to surprise Bob's family with a turkey dinner, and ventures out to spread happiness and joy throughout London.
-After paying off Mr. Smythe's debt, Scrooge once again encounters the candle-lighter, barker, and blind woman—who are the Ghosts in their human forms—and thanks them.
-Scrooge goes to the Cratchit house, at first putting on a stern demeanor, and then revealing he intends to raise Bob's salary and pay off his mortgage.
-Scrooge then goes to Fred's house to celebrate Christmas with the neighborhood and the Cratchits.
+Finding it is Christmas Day, a gleeful Scrooge ventures out to spread happiness and joy throughout London, once again encountering the lamp-lighter, newspaper seller, and blind woman—who are actually the three Ghosts in their human forms—and thanks them.
+Scrooge pays off Mr. Smythe's debt, reconciles with Fred, then goes to the Cratchits' house.
+After first putting on a stern demeanour, Scrooge surprises the family with a turkey dinner, and revealing he intends to raise Bob's salary and to help his struggling family.
+Snow begins to fall as everyone celebrates Christmas Day together.